Paris on the Big Bus: Navigating Contraditions in the City of Light

-Homer’s Paris (Alexandros/Alexander) is pinched by contradiction.
+Homer’s Paris is a contradictory character.
 The Illiad presents him as deeply flawed, hung somewhere between magnificence and a train-wreck.
 The man blamed for launching a thousand ships by kidnapping Helen is, at his core, feckless.
 His brother Hector even curses him for it:

 “They thought you the bravest champion we could field.